ORNL-Fusion/GITR/README.md

 Beginning from a set of initial conditions, the code steps each particle through a set of operators until certain conditions on the particles are reached (crossing a boundary or timing out).
-The operators acting on the particles are dependent on the prescibed fields and profiles of the background.
+The operators acting on the particles are dependent on the prescribed fields and profiles of the background.